revtel/react-native-nfc-manager/README.md

 Terminates the module.
 This will remove the onSessionClosedIOS listener that is attached in the `start` function.

 ### isSupported() [Android only]
-Chck if the NFC is supported by android device.
+Chck if the NFC is supported by hardware.
 Returned `Promise` resolved to a boolean value to indicate whether NFC is supported.

 ### isEnabled() [Android only]